 Don’t just settle for the lowest promotional interest rates (sometimes, even 0%).
 Promotional interest rates usually come with other strings attached, like:

-- Prepayment fees if you pay up the term loan before it is due
+- Prepayment fees or penalties if you clear/ pay up the money you owe early before it is actually due

 - Requirement to take up insurance for your loan amount

 - Stepped-up interest rates after the promotional period is over